<< Back to RiverSmart Rebates main page

 Rain Gardens

-Gardens designed to capture and infiltrate stormwater from the property are eligible for a rebate of $3/sq. ft. of treatment area.
+Gardens designed to capture and infiltrate stormwater from an impervious area are eligible for a rebate of $42/square foot of garden area.

 To qualify:

-- A minimum of 400 square feet of stormwater needs to be redirected from the roof through a downspout or from other runoff sources to the project area
+• A minimum of 400 square feet of impervious area needs to be directed from the roof through a downspout or from other runoff sources into the project area.

 Rebate Process